Carla Connor: Rob Donovan

-In March 2012, it was announced that Carla's brother Rob Donovan would be arriving later in the year.
+In March 2012, it was announced that Carla's younger brother Rob Donovan would be arriving later in the year.
 Carla had previously mentioned a brother.
 Speaking of the announcement a Coronation Street spokesperson said: "We are seeing lots of different actors over the next week or so.
-We have got some exciting storylines lined up for Carla's brother.
+We have got some exciting storylines lined up for Carla's younger brother.
 He is a character the fans have been keen to meet for some time".
 In May 2012, it was announced that actor Marc Baylis had been cast to play Rob.
 Speaking of his casting Baylis said: "I feel incredibly honoured to be joining the very talented cast of Coronation Street.
 Rob is an exciting character to play and I am hoping he is going to ruffle a few Weatherfield feathers".
 Producer Phil Collinson said: "I'm very pleased to welcome Marc to the cast – the latest in a long line of handsome Corrie charmers.
 Carla's brother Rob is sure to set hearts fluttering in Weatherfield from the minute he arrives.
 The audience can expect thrills and a few broken hearts when this handsome bad boy hits town."
-Rob departed in November 2014 and returned later in December 2015 whilst he was in prison for murdering Tina.
+Rob departed in November 2014 and returned later in December 2015 whilst he was in prison for murdering Tina.January 2024 Rob is back again because his sister Carla has sepsis and needs a new kidney his son Bobby contacted him and went to visit him.